 -

-In this episode of the World’s Most Exciting Classroom we’re live in Rio de Janeiro, Brazil.
+In this episode of the World’s Most Exciting Classroom we’re crossing the Atlantic Ocean as we sail for Fernando de Noronha, Brazil.